MP-ES/k8s-deploy/README.md

     name: env1
 ```

-You can generate a base64 of the file with `base64 kubeconfig_file.yaml`.
+You can generate a base64 of the file with `base64 -w 0 kubeconfig_file.yaml`.

 ## Outputs